 Compound interest — the interest calculated on both the principal and accrued interest — is one of the great wonders of the world.
 Albert Einstein called it “one of the strongest forces in the universe,” and Baron Rothschild declared it the “eighth wonder of the world.”
-The chart demonstrates the long-term growth potential of compound interest versus that of simple interest.
+The long-term growth potential of compound interest versus that of simple interest is well known.

 Customer satisfaction has a similar compounding effect on customer referral sales.
 The problem is, most businesses, including home building, don’t think about their current customers in a “compounding” comparison.
 Too many of today’s businesses are focused on short-term results, solutions, and returns.
 These companies seem to gravitate toward simple-interest returns while viewing a compound-interest formula as too much short-term hassle for its short-term return.
 Sound familiar?